Reporting car and van benefits 2023/24

 Published by: Michael Hepburn, Senior Manager – Employment Tax

 HMRC issued guidance in January 2024 that, from April 2026, there will be a requirement for all employers to payroll benefits in kind (BIKs) on a mandatory basis rather than voluntarily as is currently the practice.
-Read our full article here.
+Read our full article on payrolling benefits in kind.

-However, there is still a requirement to complete form P11D for 2023/24 for any non-payrolled benefits and accurate tracking and recording of car and van benefits are one of the main headaches when it comes to completing P11Ds.
+There is still a requirement to complete form P11D for 2023/24 for any non-payrolled benefits.
+Accurately tracking and recording of car and van benefits can be one of the biggest challenges in completing P11Ds.

-From April 2026, the same information will be required to be able to payroll car and van benefits, but it will need to be available in a real time basis.
+From April 2026, the same information will be required to payroll car and van benefits and it will need to be available on a real-time basis.

 It is also important to remember that the benefit rates for cars registered after 6 April 2020 are different to older cars.
 For new cars, HMRC now uses the Worldwide Harmonised Light Vehicle Test Procedure (WLTP) and a slightly lower benefit rate than for older cars whose emissions were tested under the less rigorous New European Driving Cycle (NEDC) tests.